mandalfy/flat_price_/README.md

-# Flat Price Prediction Project
+# Flat Price Prediction Using Django

 This project uses machine learning to predict the price of a flat based on various features and also calculates a feasibility score for the provided input data.
 The model is built using **Random Forest Regressor** and is deployed through a **Django web application**.